josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🐓_have_you_noticed.md

 but dont tell them i told you.

-we must be good gorls,
+we must be good girls,

 which translates as: